Chhan Dina: Themes

-Chhan's themes include exploring women's roles and experiences.
+Dina's themes include exploring women's roles and experiences.
 She also explores themes of nature and wildlife.
 Her exhibition entitled "On the Verge of Extinction" focused on endangered bird species in Cambodia.
 "Drawing the Golden Thread" was shown at the Intercontinental hotel and focused on the beauty of Cambodia's nature.
 Generally, she remarks that ideas for her works spawn when she takes excursions in her local rainforests, noting the haphazardly vibrant gestalt that unfolds as one walks further into the abyss of Cambodian verdure.
-Translating this into art, each piece features fauna of the rainforest revealing themselves amidst their hypersimulating environment.
+Translating this into art, each piece features fauna of the rainforest revealing themselves amidst their hyperstimulating environment.